Original Comic Art Collecting: 101

 What is OA?

-For the purposes of this column, OA refers to the original art of the individual pages found in your monthly comic book floppies and graphic novels.
+For the purposes of this column, “OA” refers to the original artwork of the individual pages found in periodical comic books, and graphic novels.
 Generally, each OA page (and cover) is an 11″x17″ art board containing hand-drawn pencils (by a penciller) under hand-applied black inks (by an inker).
 OA can also refer to art from comic strips, non-American comic books and unpublished commissions.